But I don’t need a bicycle (aka “how not to network”)

 And I didn’t feel as if I mattered to her at all outside of the context of whether or not I might be in the market for a bicycle.

-(To her credit at least she didn’t start telling me all the terrible things that might befall me if I don’t get a bicycle – like being cornered by a pack of wolves on a dark lane and be unable to get away fast enough – the type of fear based selling I object to the most).
+(To her credit at least she didn’t start telling me all the terrible things that might befall me if I don’t get a bicycle – like being cornered by a pack of wolves on a dark lane and be unable to get away fast enough – this type of fear based selling I object to the most).

 Now of course I want to be clear – when we go networking (aka “talking to people”) we do it because we are hoping to build and develop relationships that are going to grow our business – whether that is finding new clients, referral partners or speaking opportunities and it is important to stay focused on that end purpose.